JewanC/JewanC.github.io/_pages/about.md

 In Blog Posts section, I am going to post my studying notes about Computer Vision constantly.

-If you want to contact with me, please mail to: jason99392@gmail.com
+If you want to contact me, please mail to: jason99392@gmail.com

 Thank you!